 This composition does not include as many of the iconic monuments and features, but I feel it still strongly captures the essence of Yosemite National Park.

 In particular, I love that first light beam highlighting the mountainside.
 I also love the leading line that the Merced River provides to the distant Bridalveil Fall.

-While the same obstacles of being in a valley must be considered at sunset as well, there tend to be a few vantage points that go from beautiful to spectacular at sunset.
+While the same obstacles of being in a valley must be considered at sunset as well, there are a few lookouts that go from beautiful in the daytime to spectacular at sunset.

 Yosemite Valley View Sunset

 Once again, be sure to get a spot early as parking is very limited.
-I also recommend bringing a polarizing filter and/or an ND to drag the shutter a bit and get that nice soft water and reflection.
+I also recommend bringing a polarizing filter and/or a neutral density filter to drag the shutter a bit and get that nice soft water and reflection.

 While the long exposure look can be a bit overdone, I strongly feel that it provides a much more emotive dynamic in this particular scene.

 I recommend reading our guide to long exposure photography if you want to know more about this photography technique.